 The Art of SEO: Mastering Search Engine Optimization

-That wraps up our list of the top SEO books you should add to your bookshelf this year!
+That wraps up our list of the top SEO books you should add to your bookshelf this year.
 Don’t see your personal favorite up there?
-Let us know which books taught you everything you currently know about SEO in the comments below!
+Let us know your must-read SEO books in the comments below!